 - Take inventory of your online listings — Start by Googling your firm’s name online.
 What links appear first?
 Look for LinkedIn, Facebook, online legal review sites and directories, Yelp, and Twitter.

-- Update Google My Business first — Because this listing appears prominently on the first page of results, prospective clients often see this first—so make sure it’s accurate.
-Here’s a great primer on updating your GMB profile (and why it matters).
+- Update Google Business Profile first — Because this listing appears prominently on the first page of results, prospective clients often see this first—so make sure it’s accurate.
+Here’s a great primer on updating your GBP profile (and why it matters).

 If you have a little extra time to invest in your social media presence, you could: